afro-cloud/job-search/README.md

 # job-search

-A CLI for searching for jobs.
-Follow the prompt to find your next new gig.
-This application takes advatange of `pupeteer` to automate loading up your next job search.
+A CLI for searching jobs.
+Follow the prompt to find your next new gig!
+This CLI takes advatange of `pupeteer` to automate loading up your next job search.

 ## Getting Started